-Semi-autonomous vehicles claim to be safer than vehicles with human drivers because they operate through a sophisticated technological system of computers, cameras, sensors, and radar, thereby eliminating the unpredictable, error-prone and distracted driving of human drivers.
-Automakers market self-driving technology as a safety feature that improves roadway safety by reducing the number of crashes and deaths caused by human error, but three recent crashes involving self-driving vehicles have automakers, regulators and consumers re-evaluating the safety of self-driving technology, and whether semi-autonomous vehicles are ready for the open road.
+It’s become common to read news stories about Tesla Accidents.
+Semi-autonomous vehicles claim to be safer than vehicles with human drivers because they operate through a sophisticated technological system of computers, cameras, sensors, and radar, thereby eliminating the unpredictable, error-prone, and distracted driving of human drivers.
+Automakers market self-driving technology as a safety feature that improves roadway safety by reducing the number of crashes and deaths caused by human error, but three recent crashes involving self-driving vehicles have automakers, regulators, and consumers re-evaluating the safety of self-driving technology, and whether semi-autonomous vehicles are ready for the open road.

 The three crashes, including one fatality, all involve Tesla electric vehicles operating in autopilot mode.
+AutoPilot was released on Oct 14, 2015.
 Autopilot mode is an “assist feature that requires you to keep your hands on the steering wheel at all times” according to a Tesla statement.
 Before engaging the autopilot assist system, Tesla vehicles caution the driver the technology is in beta mode, and ‘‘requires explicit acknowledgment that the system is new technology’’ by the driver before the vehicle will operate in autopilot mode.
 Tesla CEO Elon Musk tweeted of the autopilot assist system, “[P]oint of calling it ‘beta’ was to emphasize to those who chose to use it that it wasn’t perfect.”

-The third crash occurred July 10, 2016 in Whitehall, Montana.
-The 2016 Tesla Model X SUV was operating in autopilot mode travelling approximately 60 mph in a 55-mph zone, when it suddenly jerked to the right and crashed into a guardrail.
+The third crash occurred on July 10, 2016, in Whitehall, Montana.
+The 2016 Tesla Model X SUV was operating in autopilot mode traveling approximately 60 mph in a 55-mph zone when it suddenly jerked to the right and crashed into a guardrail.
 The 2 occupants in the vehicle sustained only minor injuries despite the right side of the Tesla suffering significant body damage.
-The driver blames the autopilot system for failing to detect an object in the road.
+The driver blames the autopilot system for failing to detect an object on the road.

-NHTSA is currently investigating the first two crashes, and the safety of the autopilot system, or whether any defect in the system contributed to the crashes.
-In an unusual move, the NTSB (National Transportation Safety Board) has opened its own investigation into the fatal accident in May.
-Tesla is also investigating if the autopilot feature was, in fact, engaged in all of the crashes as claimed, and whether the autopilot technology is safe.
-To date, neither NHTSA nor Tesla have found any evidence the autopilot features are defective.
+NHTSA is currently investigating the first two crashes, the safety of the autopilot system, or whether any defect in the system contributed to the crashes.
+In an unusual move, the NTSB (National Transportation Safety Board) opened its own investigation into the fatal accident in May.
+Tesla is also investigating if the autopilot feature was, in fact, engaged in all of the crashes as claimed and whether the autopilot technology is safe.
 Musk told Bloomberg News, “We’re going to be quite clear with customers that the responsibility remains with the driver.
 [W]e’re not asserting that the car is capable of driving in the absence of driver oversight.”